zanfranceschi/request-broadcast-protocol/README.md

 **TODO**
 - A more detailed explanation of the protocol.
 - Java Client Node implementation.
+- Parallel Client Nodes implementation.

 **ISSUES**
 - If a Search Node sends a very large result set, it may clog up the Client Node very badly.
-- Slow Search Nodes increases, Client Node check times for acks and results also increases.
+- Slow Search Nodes increases Client Node check times for acks and results.
+The use of a messaging system that implements message TTL -- like RabbitMQ, for example -- could sort this out.
+I'd rather come up with an idea to still use ZeroMQ -- it's blazing fast and I really like the brokerless nature of it.